Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 MetricName=CacheHitRate,Value=0.89,Unit=Percent

-# Publish with high resolution (1 second)
+Publish with high resolution -- 1-second granularity

 aws cloudwatch put-metric-data \